 The Westside of San Juan Island is popular for newcomers and locals alike.
 It is on the Westside that you get the finest views of Vancouver Island, the Olympic Peninsula, and the Orca whales that feed in local waters.
 Large tracts of preserved coastal land along Westside Road have great access for you to enjoy the view and walk the cliffs above the shoreline.
-Ask the Earthbox Motel and Spa staff for exact directions, or take a scenic Westside drive and watch out for the look-out car parks.
+Ask the Earthbox Inn & Spa staff for exact directions, or take a scenic Westside drive and watch out for look-outs along the coast to pull over.

 San Juan Island does beaches well.
 Whether you want big and exposed or small and sheltered, there is something for everyone.
 Got a kite?
 Why not head to South Beach.
 At two miles long, with a view of the Olympic Mountains, South Beach is a playground of sand, pebbles and drift wood.
 Pack lunches can be eaten at the many picnic tables and there are plenty of easy hikes to be found at neighboring American Camp.

 Further around the coast is the less visited but equally rewarding Fourth of July Beach.
 This stretch of sand is a little more off the beaten path and offers a great view of Mt.
 Baker.